Here Where We Live Is Our Country, by Molly Crabapple

 As Trump, Netanyahu and Putin continue to use this as their platonic ideal, here are a few more commonly used terms to better understand this brand of politics in the 21st Century.

-4. Investigation: a process for discovering that the “tragic mistake” was unavoidable.
+6. Investigation — A process for discovering that a “tragic mistake” was unavoidable.

 Mikaeil Mirdoraghi on his way to be killed